Lake George Colonial Wars Walking Tour Stop 13: Native American Historic Statue

 The statue was dedicated in 1921, and was a gift from George D. Pratt.
 The statue was repaired and rehabilitated through donor contributions to Warren County Historical Society on the occasion of the 250th anniversary of the French and Indian War.

-Continue the Walking Tour to Stop 13: Unknown Soldiers
+Continue the Walking Tour to Stop 14: Unknown Soldiers Historic Monument

 Posting on this site is with the permission of the Lake George Battlefield Park (Fort George) Alliance.